SEND TO

 Dear NAME HERE,

 Growing evidence has shown the harms to brain development and behavior by allowing children to spend too much time on digital devices.
-As parents, the responsibility of teaching our children healthy digital habits rests on us.
+As parents, much responsibility of teaching our children healthy digital habits rests on us.
 However, since children spend 6-7 hours per day at school and the school issues them electronic devices, developing healthy tech habits must also be a focus in every D97 classroom as well.
 It is essential that we implement best practices for tech usage, not only at home, but also at school.

 We parents no longer want to see hours of screen time as a primary means of learning and recreation each school day.
 We no longer want to see children huddled around screens during recess or free time.
 We no longer want to see our children exiting the school building with their faces glued to a screen.
 We respectfully insist that the District implement its own Acceptable Use policy to use digital devices solely for educational purposes and implement best practices to promote the skills required for promoting students’ digital health.